jduckles/eResearchNZ-2018/README.md

-## eScience 2017 submission
+## eResearch 2018 submission

-Submission by J. Duckles and K. Jordan to eScience 2017.
+Submission by J. Duckles and K. Jordan.